“Acorn Hill” pony trio

 My Little Ponies were the rage back then.
 They were odd brightly colored plastic ponies with hairdos and costumes.
 Somehow I was convinced these were more wholesome.
 Possibly that’s a lot of hooey and the truth is I just like to knit these little guys.

-2 comments to “Acorn Hill” pony trio
+2 thoughts on ““Acorn Hill” pony trio

 Leave a Reply